bjo163/devicetype-library/README.md

 - `device-bays`
 - `inventory-items`*

-*Supported on NetBox v3.2 or later.
+*Supported on clix v3.2 or later.

 The available fields for each type of component are listed below.